How I became a certified Sommelier and the people of my London years

 Sommelier Promotion of 1997 - Catering and Hotel Management School of Talence (Bordeaux) Article from and courtesy of the French newspaper "Sud-Ouest" - June 1997 (close up) |

-This old piece of newspaper, turned yellow with age, may not represent much, but to me, it is a priceless piece of memory of a very important moment in my life: the day I officially became a certified Sommelier.
+This old piece of newspaper, which turned yellow with age, may not represent much.
+Still, to me, it is a priceless piece of memory of a very important moment in my life: the day I officially became a certified Sommelier.

-For me, the love for wine and food all started rather early in my childhood.
-By chance, I was born in Bordeaux, one of leading wine producing areas of the world, renowned for its wines (of course) but also for its food; where eating well and drinking well are mandatory in people's daily life (which helped a lot I must say).
+My love for wine and food started early in my childhood.
+By chance, I was born in Bordeaux, one of the leading wine-producing areas in the world, renowned for its wines (of course) but also for its food, where eating well and drinking well are both mandatory in people's daily life (which helped a lot I must say).
+Eating and drinking are parts of the culture and traditions in the Southwest, like everywhere else in France.

-Wine was always served for lunch and dinner at my grandfather's house and meals were always earthy, rich and seemed quite plentiful to me, and I loved it that way.
+At my grandfather's house, wine was always served for lunch and dinner, and meals were always rich and earthy and seemed quite plentiful to me.
+And I loved it that way.
 There was always more food than needed in case a family member, a friend or a neighbour came to join the meal at the last minute.
-The door to my grandfather's house was always opened to whoever wanted to step in to share a moment while having a drink or sharing the meal with us.
-It was life in the countryside, and I could not imagine it any other way.
+The door to my grandfather's house was always open to whoever wanted to step in to share a moment while having a drink or sharing a meal with us.
+Life in the countryside was simple and convivial, and I could not have imagined it any other way.

 The food